StoneStepsInc/zlib-nuget/README.md

 and should be specified as `1` (one) for a new version of zLib.

-When the upstream version lacks the patch component, `PKG_VER_PATCH` should be uncommented in all locations listed above.
+When the upstream version lacks the patch component, `PKG_VER_PATCH` should be uncommented in all locations listed above to construct a full Nuget version.
 Otherwise it should be commented out.

 ### GitHub Build Number